Trip Facts

 Drinking water

 Drinking water keeps the body hydrated which is essential during the trek.
 In the Himalayas, water is pure and fresh.
-One can directly drink water from the natural stream from the Himalayas.
-Or one can fill up the boiled water at the teahouses paying an additional charge.
-Water-purifying solution kits are a must.
-So, always carry for safe water treatment and to stay safe & healthy.
+One can directly drink water from the natural stream from the Himalayas or one can fill up the boiled water at the teahouses paying an additional charge.
+However, water-purifying solution kits are essential.
 Remember to carry a water bottle to minimize the use of plastic bottles.

 Communication